Statement of Purpose

 Pray for the IDF to have safety and victory in their fight against evil.
 For this time of war in Israel and that God would bring them victory over their enemy Hamas (means 'violence'), Hezbollah, and now Iran.
 Pray for all those effected by the war and that God will restore the peace in His time.
 Pray that all the hostages will be released safe and unharmed.
 Psalm 83 and Ezek.
 38

-Divided Nations: We have a Church problem in America
+Divided Nations: We have a Church Problem and the Rick Warren Controversy

 Lighthouse Chapel 2nd Anniversary